2022 Iowa elections

 A general election was held in the U.S. state of Iowa on November 8, 2022.
 All of Iowa's executive officers were up for election, as well as a United States Senate seat, all four of Iowa's seats in the United States House of Representatives, 25 (half) of the seats in the Iowa Senate, and all 100 seats in the Iowa House of Representatives.
 Primary elections were held on June 7, 2022.

+The Republican Party of Iowa had a very successful election.
+All three statewide incumbent Republicans (governor, secretary of agriculture, and secretary of state) won reelection by more than 18%, two of three statewide incumbent Democrats (28-year incumbent attorney general and 40-year incumbent treasurer) lost to Republican challengers, and the remaining incumbent Democrat (4-year incumbent auditor) won by less than 3,000 votes and 0.24%.
+Republicans also won all 4 of Iowa's U.S. House seats.

 Governor and lieutenant governor

-Incumbent Republican Governor Kim Reynolds ran for re-election to a second full term as governor.
+Incumbent Republican governor Kim Reynolds ran for re-election to a second full term as governor.
 Reynolds won the Republican primary unopposed.

 Deidre DeJear, a small business owner and nominee for Secretary of State of Iowa in 2018, won the Democratic primary unopposed.

 In Iowa, nominees for lieutenant governor are chosen at party conventions.
 They then run on a ticket with the gubernatorial nominee.
-Incumbent Republican Lieutenant Governor Adam Gregg is running for re-election to a second term in office.
+Incumbent Republican lieutenant governor Adam Gregg ran for re-election to a second term in office.

-Attorney General
+Attorney general

-Incumbent Democratic Attorney General Tom Miller, who had served in the position since 1995, and previously from 1979 to 1991, ran for re-election to a eighth consecutive and eleventh overall term in office.
+Incumbent Democratic attorney general Tom Miller, who had served in the position since 1995, and previously from 1979 to 1991, ran for re-election to an eighth consecutive and eleventh overall term in office.

 Guthrie County attorney Brenna Bird won the Republican primary unopposed.

-Bird defeated incumbent Attorney General Tom Miller with 50.9% of votes.
+Bird defeated incumbent attorney general Tom Miller with 50.8% of the vote.

-Secretary of State
+Secretary of state

-Incumbent Republican Secretary of State Paul Pate, Democratic Linn County auditor Joel Miller, and Clinton County auditor Eric Van Lancker ran.
-Miller defeated Van Lancker in the primary election on June 7th.
+Incumbent Republican secretary of state Paul Pate, Democratic Linn County auditor Joel Miller, and Clinton County auditor Eric Van Lancker ran.
+Miller defeated Van Lancker in the primary election on June 7.

-Pate defeated Miller in the general election with 60.06% of votes.
+Pate defeated Miller in the general election with 60.0% of the vote.

 Treasurer

-Incumbent Democratic State Treasurer Michael Fitzgerald, who had served in the position since 1983, ran for re-election to an eleventh term in office.
+Incumbent Democratic state treasurer Michael Fitzgerald, who had served in the position since 1983, ran for re-election to an eleventh term in office.

-The Republican nominee was Roby Smith, a State Senator.
+The Republican nominee was Roby Smith, a state senator.

-Smith defeated Fitzgerald in the general election with 51.27% of the votes.
+Smith defeated Fitzgerald in the general election with 51.3% of the vote.

 Auditor

-Incumbent Democratic State Auditor Rob Sand ran for re-election to a second term in office.
+Incumbent Democratic state auditor Rob Sand ran for re-election to a second term in office.

-Republican businessman Todd Halbur defeated former State Representative Mary Ann Hanusa in the primary election.
+Republican businessman Todd Halbur defeated former state representative Mary Ann Hanusa in the primary election.

-Halbur conceded defeat on November 18th.
+Halbur conceded defeat on November 18.

 Secretary of Agriculture

 Incumbent Republican Secretary of Agriculture Mike Naig ran for re-election to a second term in office.

 Polk County Soil and Water Conservation District Commissioner John Norwood ran for the Democrats.

-Naig defeated Norwood in the general election with 61.14% of the votes.
+Naig defeated Norwood in the general election with 61.1% of the vote.
+This was the only Iowa statewide election where Linn County voted for the Republican nominee.